theforeman/foreman_abrt/README.md

 report in the Foreman web interface.
 You can send the reports to Foreman manually by running the `smart-proxy-abrt-send` command.

+Please note that you need to enable the [EPEL](https://fedoraproject.org/wiki/EPEL) repository if you are using RHEL in order to install will-crash.
 If the will-crash package is not available, you can try the following.
 Please make sure not to actually report this to `sleep` maintainers, though:

 ```
 ~$ sleep 1d &